FIVE MOST SURPRISING FINDS

 The Intermarriage Drain

-There is another dimension to this crisis that is discussed in whispers but rarely in print.
+Another dimension to this crisis receives discussion mainly in whispers, yet it rarely surfaces in print.
 According to Pew Research Center data, 24% of recently married Black men have a spouse of a different race, compared to about 12% of recently married Black women (Pew Research Center, Intermarriage in the U.S. 50 Years After Loving v.
 Virginia, 2017).
-This differential further reduces the pool of marriageable Black men available to Black women.
-It does so most acutely among the very men — educated, employed, professionally successful — who are already in shortest supply.
+That differential reduces the pool of marriageable Black men available to Black women, most sharply among the very men—educated, employed, professionally successful—who already rank in shortest supply.

 The Strongest Counterargument — and Why the Data Defeats It